 Our single-vision lenses with Digital Ray-Path technology: Trinity, Trinity Plus.

 As a result of the complete integration of mobile devices (smartphones, tablets) into everyday life, a perfect view of your surroundings is becoming more and more important.
 Since human beings are naturally designed to see better at a distance than at close range, consideration, should be given at an early stage to near vision support in the lens.
 Single-vision lenses with close-up support are also aimed at the target group of 30 to 45-year-olds.
 A majority of this target group works several hours a day at a PC and suffers from eye fatigue.
 In addition, they must deal with various strains that did not exist in the past, such as reading long texts on a smartphone.

 Call us or write to us!

-We have been manufacturing lenses with the highest precision and innovative strength in Germany at our site in Viersen on the Lower Rhine since 1935.
+We have been manufacturing lenses with the highest precision and innovative strength in Germany since 1935.

 We not only ensure that you simply see better and more with our products.
-For years, we have been developing lenses that provide optimum protection for your eyes.
-This includes, for example, our UV and infrared protection coating as well as innovative lens materials that filter blue light and increase contrast.
+For years we have been developing lenses that provide optimum protection for your eyes.
+This includes e. g. our UV and infrared protection coating as well as innovative lens materials that filter blue light and increase contrasts.

-With one of the most modern European machine parks, we stand for advanced products with the highest quality standards at fair prices.
+With one of the most modern European machine setups, we stand for advanced products with the highest quality standards at fair prices.

-You can obtain Wetzlich lenses from your optician.
-Simply ask him about our lenses or find a Wetzlich partner optician in our optician search.
+You can purchase WETZLICH lenses from your local optician.
+Simply ask him about our lenses or find a WETZLICH partner optician in our optician search.